esamattis/sauna.reload/README.rst

 * Find out the limitations

-* Disable fork loop if debug mode is not on; Disable fork loop when running tests
+* Disable fork loop if debug mode is not on

+* Disable fork loop when running tests

 Authors
 -------

 * Esa-Matti Suuronen (esa-matti aet suuronen.org)

 * Asko Soukka (asko.soukka aet iki.fi)

 * Mikko Ohtamaa (idea)

 * Andreas Jung (approved in IRC)

 300 kg of beer was consumed to create this package (at least).
 Also several kilos of firewood, one axe, one chainsaw and one boat.